 YPHP hosted a meeting with stakeholders from across the children & young people’s sector and NHS colleagues to discuss the NHS long term plan and support the ongoing consultation.
 The meeting was attended by over 70 senior managers and 14 young people.
 You can find more information about the meeting, notes of the roundtable discussions and feedback from the professionals and young people here.
 YPHP carried out a survey with young people to find out what they think the priorities for the NHS should be, alongside discussions and webinars carried out by the NHS Youth Forum and an engagement event run by the British Youth Council for seldom heard young people.
 You can read the young people’s views on the long term plan here.

 Youth Access, acting on behalf of The Young People’s Health Partnership, was commissioned by DHSC to run four 2 hour focus groups with young people to get their thoughts on the proposals outlined in the green paper: Transforming children and young people’s mental health provision.
 You can read our report on what the young people thought of the proposals here.

 YPHP, working together with RCPCH, the British Youth Council and the NHS Youth Forum asked over 300 young people what they thought would improve health services as part of the NHS long term plan consultation.
 Young people told us that youth friendly services, improving mental health support, skills for health, youth voice being included, heard and understood and improving transitions were their top 5 priorities.

-YPHP supports a range of ‘takeover’ activities where young people get involved in informing health decision making.
-See our 2015 summary report here.
-A Takeover day Toolkit sets out how you can run a takeover day activity focusing on health and wellbeing.
+YPHP supports a range of ‘takeover’ activities and other events where young people get involved in informing health decision making.
+A Takeover Toolkit sets out how you can run a takeover day activity focusing on health and wellbeing.
 On 29th June 2017 we supported 6 young people to share their experiences of health services to senior decision makers.
 Find out what they said here.
 If you are interested to find out more contact us.